Table of contents

 What is an IT vendor?

 An IT vendor is a company or individual that provides technology-related products or services to other businesses or organizations.
-These vendors can offer a wide range of solutions that cover each part of the IT lifecycle.
-This includes hardware (such as servers, computers, and networking equipment), software (like operating systems, applications, and databases), cloud services, IT support, cybersecurity solutions, and more.
+These vendors can offer a wide range of solutions covering each part of the IT lifecycle.
+These include hardware (servers, computers, and networking equipment), software (operating systems, applications, and databases), cloud services, IT support, cybersecurity solutions, and more.

 IT vendors are typically contracted to supply, install, manage, or maintain IT infrastructure and services.